toandk/fg-cli/readme.md

 # Flutter generator fg-cli CLI

 This is a CLI tool to generate Flutter files including Model, screen, widget... for your Flutter project.
-It's buit using https://github.com/infinitered/gluegun inpired by https://github.com/infinitered/ignite
+It's buit using https://github.com/infinitered/gluegun inspired by https://github.com/infinitered/ignite

 # Installation